open-policy-agent/opa/docs/content/extensions.md

 )
 ```

-Built-in function names can included `.` characters.
+Built-in function names can include `.` characters.
 Consider namespacing your
 built-in functions to avoid collisions.
 This declaration indicates the function
 accepts two strings and returns a value of type `any`.
 The `any` type is the
 union of all types in Rego.